OWL Privacy Policy

 We send transactional and opt-in email (verification, password resets, receipts, and any digests you enable) from our own server; we do not route your email address or message content through a third-party email-delivery provider.

 We may disclose information if required by law, to enforce our terms, or to protect the rights, safety and security of our users and service.
-Because content is end-to-end encrypted, a lawful request can compel only the metadata and ciphertext we actually hold — not the plaintext of your files or messages.
+For CSD content without escrow we ordinarily hold metadata and ciphertext rather than plaintext.
+SSD plaintext/keys in process and recovery-enabled account keys fall outside that limitation.

 8. Google user data (Google API Services)

-OWL offers an optional "Import from Google Drive" feature.
-You only ever interact with Google through OWL if you choose to connect your Google account and import files; if you never use it, OWL never requests, receives, or stores any Google user data.
+OWL offers three optional Google connections: "Import from Google Drive", a Google Calendar feed in the OWL calendar, and a linked Gmail mailbox in OWL Mail.
+You only ever interact with Google through OWL if you choose to connect one of them; if you never do, OWL never requests, receives, or stores any Google user data.
 This section describes specifically how OWL accesses, uses, stores, shares, retains and deletes Google user data, and our use of it complies with the Google API Services User Data Policy, including the Limited Use requirements.

 Data accessed

-- OWL does not request access to your Google profile, name, email address, contacts, calendar, Gmail, photos, or any other Google data, and does not use Google Sign-In to create or log in to your OWL account.
+- OWL does not request access to any Google data beyond the scopes above — no contacts, no photos, no profile browsing — and does not use Google Sign-In to create or log in to your OWL account.

 How we use it